lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/README.md

 - When you delete a restaurant in the DB, it should delete all related reviews (see the `dependent: :destroy` option of the `has_many` association)

 #### Validation
 - A restaurant must have at least a name and an address.
-The category should belongs to a fixed list `[:chinese, :italian, :japonese, :french, :belgian]`
+The category should belong to a fixed list `[:chinese, :italian, :japonese, :french, :belgian]`
-- A review must have a content and a starring.
-The starring should be a number between 0 and 5.
+- A review must have a content and a rating.
+The rating should be a number between 0 and 5.

 ### Routing
 Asking yourself what routes you need is an important step.
 It depends on what features you want for your app.
 Let's define our minimal product: